Gas stove: Design and layout

 In the last few years, appliance manufacturers have been making innovative changes to the design and layout of gas stoves.
 Most of the modern cooktops have come with lattice structure which usually covers the complete range of the top, enabling sliding of cookware from one burner to another without lifting the containers over the gaps of cooktop.
 Some modern gas stoves also have central fifth burner or an integrated griddle in between the outer burners.

 Size

 The size of a kitchen gas stove usually ranges from 50 to 150 cm.
 Almost all the manufacturers have been developing several range of options in size range.
 Combination of range and oven are also available which usually come in two styles: slide in and freestanding.

-Usually, there isn't much of a style difference in between them.
-Slide-in come with lips on their either side and controls over the front along with burner controls.
+Usually, there is not much of a style difference in between them.
+Slide-in come with lips on either side and controls over the front along with burner controls.
 Freestanding gas range cooktops have solid slides and controls placed behind the cooktop.